ada-akbar/ada-akbar.github.io/_posts/2018-12-13-panama-papers.md

     frameborder="0">
 </iframe>

 Eventually after having analyzed the above set of countries, the global picture for developed countries has been drawn.
 Observing the figure, on a global scale it can be seen that there is no significant correlation between corporate tax rate and presence of offshore entities in the Panama Papers.
-However it is clear the a positive relationship between tax rate and number of offshore entities holds true for the major economies which are the biggest data points.
+However, it is clear the a positive relationship between tax rate and number of offshore entities holds true for the major economies which are the biggest data points.

 <iframe src="/assets/taxrate_developed.html"
     sandbox="allow-same-origin allow-scripts"